 - 1 to 2 drops of vanilla extract

-Strain the cherry-ginger water into the pitcher of green tea, squeezing out any excess liquid from the cherries.
-Tip - I used a potato masher to smush out all of that wonderfully sweet cherry juice.
+- Strain the cherry-ginger water into the pitcher of green tea, squeezing out any excess liquid from the cherries.
+Tip - I used a potato masher to mush out all of the cherry juice.

 Next time you are at Walmart, head over to the Tea/Coffee aisle and pick up a few flavors of Bigelow Tea!
 With 50+ varieties, you’re sure to find one you love!